zultron/goldibox/README.md

 The control functions come from the [Machinekit][machinekit] software and its configuration in this repository.

-The fridge is fitted with control electronics:  a thermistor and circuitry for sensing temperature; an H-bridge for switching the Peltier junction between cool, heat and off; and a MOSFET for switching the fan.
-These are small enough to easily fit inside the fridge.
-The H-bridge and MOSFET can be found integrated in pre-assembled modules, and all parts are inexpensive and readily available.
-Search for "L298N motor driver module," "Mosfet Arduino module," and "100k thermistor" on eBay, all around $5-$8.
+The fridge is fitted with control electronics:  thermistors and circuitry sense temperature; an H-bridge switches the Peltier junction between cool, heat and off; a MOSFET switches the fan on and off; and a DC-DC step-down converter provides 5VDC power for the PocketBeagle.
+These are small enough to easily fit under the rear cover of the fridge next to the power supply and Peltier junction.
+The H-bridge, MOSFET and DC power converter can be found integrated in pre-assembled modules, and all parts are inexpensive and readily available.
+Search for "L298N motor driver module," "Mosfet Arduino module," "DC step-down converter" and "10k thermistor" on eBay, all around $5-$8.
 The sensor resistors and capacitors are inexpensive if not already in one's junk box.
-Also, a piece of Thermagon 6100 heat-conductive pad was used to efficiently conduct temperature from the fridge to the thermistor.
-The electronics can mostly be assembled with pre-assembled header wires and a little soldering.
+Also, a piece of Thermagon 6100 heat-conductive pad efficiently conducts temperature from the fridge to the internal thermistor.
+The electronics are easily assembled with pre-assembled header wires and a little soldering; heat-shrink tubing and custom-crimped connectors improve appearance.

 [wiki-peltier]: https://en.wikipedia.org/wiki/Thermoelectric_cooling
 [pocketbeagle]: https://beagleboard.org/pocket